JCSes/JCS.github.io/index.md

 <img src="https://user-images.githubusercontent.com/99879325/158190985-0b86a2f6-66e5-422a-b119-0acb06b58229.jpeg" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width="620" />

 Other fans also cite that the ending was too depressing and unsatisfying.
 The last part of the ending shows _Ellie_ walking to her barn home.
 She soon notices that she got abandoned and attempts to play the guitar with the song _Joel_ made for her.
-She attempts to play the song but unable to play it properly cause her fifth finger was bitten off by _Abby_ during the fight scene.
+She attempts to play the song but unable to do so properly since her fifth finger was bitten off by _Abby_ during the fight scene.
 As she accepts that she can't play the song, she slowly puts down the guitar standing up, on a window upstairs and the camera zooms in on its headstock after which the credits roll.

 The ending was tragic and very depressing, not only did _Ellie_ got abandoned but she was alone.
 Her greatest fear was being alone.
 Many fans were unsatisfied of the ending therefore ended up disliking it.
-The story doesn't end with a satisfying conclusion to the problems but only added more problems to the mix.
+The story doesn't end with a satisfying solution to the problems but only added more problems to the mix.

 ## The Abby Controversy